bgramaje/notes/University/FLA/02_RewriteSystems.md

 > Decimos que el length declarado de arriba, se sobreescribe en uno o más pasos (*) en s(s(0)), que es el número 2 representado en notación de Peano.

 #### Como hacer un rewrite system.
-* The transformations are introduced by means of a set R of rewrite rules ` → r, where ` and r are terms.
+* The transformations are introduced by means of a set R of rewrite rules l → r, where l and r are terms.
 We call R a Term Rewriting System.
-The rules are treated as axioms of the form. (∀~x) ` → r.
+The rules are treated as axioms of the form. (∀x) l → r.
 > Donde ~x, contiene las variables de l y r,  y → is a binary predicate.
 En el caso anterior, l = length(cons(s(s(0)), cons(0, nil))), y r = s(s(0)), siendo ambos términos como dice la teoría.
 * The one-step rewriting steps are propagated into the syntactic structure of terms by means of axioms
 * Predicate →∗ representing many-step (i.e., zero or more) computations is given the following axioms*